spxak1/weywot/guides/popos_luks_on_partition_not_FDE.md

 This guide uses as much GUI as possible, mainly because it's dead easy.

+A video version of this is found here: [https://youtu.be/fgYeXLUoBfI](https://youtu.be/fgYeXLUoBfI).
+**Read the video description for a small eratum**.

 **Update**: Luks with TPM (no password) at the end!

 ## Preparation